dmuneras/RailsForProposal/README.md

 Gem list
 --------

-gem 'rails', '3.0.7'					=> Framework MVC
+gem 'rails', '3.0.7'					=> Framework MVC.

-gem 'railroady'						=> Gem use to create diagrams gem 'nifty-generators', :group => :development          => Gem to generate pretty scaffolds, migrations and more. gem 'formtastic'	       	  		        => Gem to create in a easier way forms gem 'jquery-rails'					=> Gem to add JQUERY(javascript library to the aplication) gem 'authlogic' 					=> Gem to add the user managment to the application(sessions, current_user)
+gem 'railroady'						=> Gem use to create diagrams.

+gem 'nifty-generators', :group => :development          => Gem to generate pretty scaffolds, migrations and more.

+gem 'formtastic'	       	  		        => Gem to create in a easier way forms.

+gem 'jquery-rails'					=> Gem to add JQUERY(javascript library to the aplication).

+gem 'authlogic' 					=> Gem to add the user managment to the application(sessions, current_user).

 Plugins list
 ------------

-open_flash_chart                                       => Plugin to create charts in flash format validation_reflection				       => Plugin to improve the formastic's validations
+open_flash_chart                                       => Plugin to create charts in flash format

+validation_reflection				       => Plugin to improve the formastic's validations

 Server